mapstruct/mapstruct.org/content/news/2019-12-05-mapstruct-and-quarkus.md

 </dependency>
 {{< /prettify >}}

-_Side note:_ In case you use for example Lombok pay attention that you define the dependency **before** the one for the MapStruct processor.
+_Side note:_ In case you use for example Lombok pay attention that you must define the Lombok dependency **before** the one for the MapStruct processor.

 #### Person service
 This example application will have a `Person` POJO holding information about the person and a `PersonService` that will return the person.